 My writing covers topics including fashion (particularly sustainability), feminism, family, culture, literature, mental health and body image.
 I am currently junior editor of Violet magazine.

 I also work in other forms, including fiction, poetry and plays.
-I won the 2013 Hippocrates Poetry Prize for Young Poets (an international contest bringing together poetry and medicine), with the award sponsored by NAWE, and co-wrote a play titled 'The Man who Turned into a Sofa' broadcast on BBC Radio 4 in September 2014.
+I won the 2013 Hippocrates Poetry Prize for Young Poets (an international contest bringing together poetry and medicine), with the award sponsored by NAWE.
+I co-wrote a play titled 'The Man who Turned into a Sofa' broadcast on BBC Radio 4 in September 2014, in which I also performed.

 In 2013 I was named as one of the 'h.Club 100' (in association with Guardian Culture Professionals Network) most innovative and influential people in the creative industries, in the Publishing and Writing category.